UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

 ## Popular Packages

-!!! info "Updates and Version Changes"
+Below, we document some installation instructions for common R packages.
 We attempt to keep these instructions reasonably up-to-date.
 However, given the nature of ongoing software and package updates, there may be discrepancies due to version changes.
 If you notice any instructions that don't work, [contact our consultants](../../../support_and_training/consulting_services/) and they can help.

-!!! info "Alternative installation"
+!!! tip "Alternative installation"
     The instructions below show how you can install these packages with the R modules described above.
 An alternative is to install these packages in a Conda environment with a package manager like Mamba.
 For more information, see [Mamba](../mamba/index.md#r).

 === "Seurat and SeuratDisk"
-    !!! tip "R Studio Version"
+    !!! info "R Studio Version"
         If you use RStudio for your analyses, make sure that you load the same version of R when working with modules on the command line.

+    !!! bug "Anaconda must be removed from your environment" You will need to make sure Anaconda is completely removed from your environment prior to the install.
+If you have Anaconda initialized in your account, see the code block on our Anaconda page under [Removing Anaconda From Your Environment --> Temporary Removal](../anaconda/#removing-anaconda-from-your-environment).

+    !!! warning "Installs must be done in a terminal"

         To install Seurat and SeuratDisk, you'll need to be in an [interactive terminal session](../../../running_jobs/interactive_jobs/) and not in an RStudio session.
-This is because these libraries depend on software modules that RStudio doesn't have access to (see ***Common Problems → OOD RStudio Issues*** above for more information).

-    {==You will also need to make sure Anaconda is completely removed from your environment prior to the install==}.
-If you have Anaconda initialized in your account, see the code block on our Anaconda page under [Removing Anaconda From Your Environment --> Temporary Removal](../anaconda/#removing-anaconda-from-your-environment).
+Once your installation is successful, it is possible to load these modules in RStudio.
+More details are provided below.

     === "Seurat"
         ```